Automotive Mileposts

 The 8.2 Litre Debut

-Cadillac was careful to protect the image it had so long worked to establish, and all references to performance were limited to statements such as "...unusually spirited performance", "brilliantly responsive", and "responsiveness that leaves the sixties far behind".
+Cadillac was careful to protect the image it had so long worked to establish, and all references to performance for 1970 were limited to statements such as "...unusually spirited performance", "brilliantly responsive", and "responsiveness that leaves the sixties far behind".
 All of those statements are true, and true to Cadillac's advertising slogan "the standard of the world", the 1970 Eldorado was the world's finest personal luxury car.

 "" ""